New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Parse the feed using feedparser

-The feedparser library transforms complex RSS XML into Python-friendly objects without you having to worry about XML parsing intricacies.
+The feedparser library transforms complex RSS XML into Python-friendly objects without requiring you to handle XML parsing manually.

 import feedparser